Log concavity of $(1+x)^m (1+ x^k)$

-In the combinatorics literature, strongly unimodal polynomials are referred to as log concave (this can cause confusion when the polynomials are treated as functions, in which case log concave has a different meaning).
-The term strongly unimodal dates back to an undeservedly-neglected 1956 paper of Ibragimov [I], wherein he proves (among other things) that a product of a strongly unimodal polynomial with a unimodal one is unimodal, and this property characterizes strong unimodality.
+In the combinatorics literature, strongly unimodal polynomials are referred to as log concave; this can cause confusion when the polynomials are treated as functions, in which case log concave has a different meaning.
+The term strongly unimodal dates back to an undeservedly-neglected 1956 paper of Ibragimov [I].
+See [S] and [P] for surveys of the properties of log concave polynomials.

-A {\it reparameterization\/} [BH] (known as a {\it tilting\/} in [P]) of the polynomial $p$ is the new polynomial $p_{\lambda}(x):= p(\lambda x) = \sum a_i \lambda ^i x^i$ for some positive real $\lambda$.
-It is an easy observation from [BH] that $p$ is strongly unimodal if and only if for every reparameterization, $p_{\lambda}$ is unimodal.
+\comment A {\it reparameterization\/} [BH] (known as a {\it tilting\/} in [P]) of the polynomial $p$ is the new polynomial $p_{\lambda}(x):= p(\lambda x) = \sum a_i \lambda ^i x^i$ for some positive real $\lambda$.
+It is an easy observation from [BH] that $p$ is strongly unimodal if and only if for every reparameterization, $p_{\lambda}$ is unimodal. \endcomment

-It is known [H] that if $p$ is any real polynomial with no positive real roots, then there exists $N$ \st $(1+x)^N p$ is strongly unimodal.
+It is known [H] that if $p$ is any real monic polynomial with no positive real roots, then there exists $N$ \st $(1+x)^N p$ is strongly unimodal.
 So it seemed of interest to determine the smallest choice of $N$ when $p$ has particularly spread out roots (if all roots of $p$ lie in the segment $|\arg z - \pi| \leq \pi/3$, then $p$ is already strongly unimodal; on the other hand, if some roots have small argument, then the $N$ will likely have to be large).

 We use inner product notation to denote coefficients; thus if $p = \sum a_i x^i$, then $a_i = (p, x^i)$.